MatteuSan/sentro/README.md

 # Sentro
-A low-level SCSS library for building and managing token-driven design systems.
+A low-level SCSS library for building robust token-driven design systems at scale.

 ## Installation
 ```sh